FarFar-Tech/Land-Cover-Classification/README.md

 - **(Optional) ALOS PALSAR Radar Imagery**
   - File: `Palsar_Kerinci_2023_v1.tif`
-  - Description: Radar backscatter data that can be integrated with optical imagery to enhance classification performance (not yet fully integrated in current pipeline).
+  - Description: Radar backscatter data that can be integrated with optical imagery to enhance classification performance (not yet fully integrated in the current pipeline).

 ---